First Trimester Pregnancy Guide For Dads

 Take over the finances if possible.
 She may or may not want stay-at-home with the baby, and finances are not something she should be stressing over.
 (Did you know that stress can affect the baby’s brain development?)
 Start trying to live off just your salary and save the rest so that she can decide about working or not without the worry of needing her income.

 - Rub her back (or feet or shoulders) each evening.
-She may not look pregnant, but she is.
+She may not look pregnant yet, but she is.

 - Remember that this is just a season of your relationship.
 Stay connected through it, even if the physical aspect is lacking.
-Play games, read books together, go on dates if she wants to.
+Play games, read books together and go on dates.

 - Take pictures with her.
 Cherish every little moment.